Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin

-The nonequilibrium Green's functions technique\cite{Jauho1993,Jauho1994,JauhoBook} has been used to derive various characteristics of quantum transport through single molecules and molecular magnets, such as charge current, current-current correlations, spin current, inelastic transport, heat current, etc.\cite{t2,t3,t31,t4,seebeck4,innoiz1,neg1,neg2,t41,neg3} Charge-current noise in transport junctions arising from the discreteness of charge of conducting electrons is an exciting topic in nanophysics, since it can give us additional information about charge transport which is hidden from the current measurements.\cite{Blanter2024} Within the framework of nonequilibrium Green's functions technique, the effect of inelastic transport on shot noise has been studied,\cite{innoiz1,innoiz2,innoiz3,innoiz4,we2018} as well as current fluctuations in the transient regime.\cite{transient} It has been shown previously that spin-flip can lead to suppression\cite{innoiz2,noises} or enhancement\cite{noisee1,noisee2} of the shot noise.
-The shot noise has been employed to give information on the e.g., energy of transmission channels,\cite{Blanter2024} fractional charges,\cite{fractional2024} and Cooper pairs.\cite{Cooper2024} Recently, the nonequilibrium noise due to temperature gradient at zero-bias voltage has become an active research topic.\cite{grad1,grad2,grad3,grad4,grad5} Moreover, it has been demonstrated that negative values of this noise are a sign of spin-flip scattering due to temperature bias.\cite{grad6}
+The nonequilibrium Green's functions technique\cite{Jauho1993,Jauho1994,JauhoBook} has been used to derive various characteristics of quantum transport through single molecules and molecular magnets, such as charge current, current-current correlations, spin current, inelastic transport, heat current, etc.\cite{t2,t3,t31,t4,seebeck4,innoiz1,neg1,neg2,t41,neg3} Charge-current noise in transport junctions arising from the discreteness of charge of conducting electrons is an exciting topic in nanophysics, since it can give us additional information about charge transport which is hidden from the current measurements.\cite{Blanter2024} Within the framework of nonequilibrium Green's functions technique, the effect of inelastic transport on shot noise has been studied,\cite{innoiz1,innoiz2,innoiz3,innoiz4,we2018} as well as current fluctuations in the transient regime.\cite{transient} It has been shown previously that a spin flip can lead to suppression\cite{innoiz2,noises} or enhancement\cite{noisee1,noisee2} of the shot noise.
+The shot noise has been employed to give information on e.g., energy of transmission channels,\cite{Blanter2024} fractional charges,\cite{fractional2024} and Cooper pairs.\cite{Cooper2024} Recently, the nonequilibrium noise due to temperature gradient at zero-bias voltage has become an active research topic.\cite{grad1,grad2,grad3,grad4,grad5}